tomedunn/the-finished-book/_monsters/adventure-encounter-difficulties/adventure-encounter-difficulties.md

 <figure id="fig:encounter-median-xp-ratio-by-book">
     {% include_relative fig-encounter-median-xp-ratio-by-book-small.html %}
     {% include_relative fig-encounter-median-xp-ratio-by-book-large.html %}
-    <figcaption>Median encounter XP relative to half the party's adventuring day budget by book for combat encounter found in adventure books published by WotC.</figcaption>
+    <figcaption>Median encounter adjusted XP totals relative to half the party's adventuring day budget by book for combat encounters found in adventure books published by WotC.</figcaption>
 </figure>

 I don't intent to dig into the details of why these three books tend to skew towards having more difficult encounters in this post, but, in broad strokes, they tend to feature a higher number of very difficult encounters the PCs aren't intend to battle their way through, and/or encounters that appear harder but where the PCs have other advantages to balance things out.